Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedTechnicalAPI.md

 The prurpose of this page is to give developers an API element mapping between Payeezy and Commerce Hub elements.
 It includes value transformation rules where applicable.  _It does NOT contain all Payyezy API request and response elements; only those that are currently supported in Commerce Hub.
 As new features and functionality are released in Commerce Hub, these documents will be updated._

-Documents can be dowloaded by clicking on the links below.
+Documents can be downloaded by clicking on the links below.

 ---